phR0ze/fmt-rs/README.md

-That said occastionally a few sparing newlines can improve readability tremendously without wasting screen real estate e.g. a single whitespace line after a function declaration provides a nice visual break that aids separation between function and body; too bad Rustfmt doesn't allow for that and removes it once I hit save.
+That said occastionally a few sparing newlines can improve readability tremendously without wasting screen real estate e.g. a single whitespace line after a function declaration provides a nice visual break that aids separation between function and body; too bad Rustfmt doesn't allow for that and removes it once I hit save :(

 ### Function braces
 I've gone back and forth on this.
-Typically I prefer the `brace_style = SameLineWhere` rust defaults for this as I find again reducing vertical space whenever possible to be a better use of screen realestate.
+Typically I prefer the Rustfmt option `brace_style = SameLineWhere` as I find again reducing vertical space whenever possible to be a better use of screen real estate.
 However I find myself tempted to use the `AlwaysNextLine` option in one specific case.
 I'm a heavy comment user and tend to add comments to sections of functions.
 Often this means that I'll add a comment to the first section of code in a function.
-In this case rustfmt will move the commend up to be just under the function definition rather than allow a clean space to give visual separation for the comment.
+In this case rustfmt will remove the first newline thus moving my comment up to be just under the function declaration rather than allow a clean space to give visual separation for the comment.
 To work around this you can use the `AlwaysNextLine` brace option to put the brace in between and give a nice visual separation.
-Unfortunatly the trade off is that you loose vertical space in so many other cases like struct definitions.
+Unfortunatly the trade off is that you loose vertical space in so many other cases like struct declarations where you don't actually need the space separation.
+Simply allowing for honoring a user's whitespace would alleviate this concern.
+Alas not supported in Rustfmt.

+## Research

 ### Existing work
 The only works in this space that I could find were non-starters based on my intended goals.
 David Tolnay's excellent `PrettyPlease` was the closest option but is really intended for a different purpose and additionally adhere's closely to Rustfmt's styling.

+Here's what I found:
 * [PrettyPlease](https://github.com/dtolnay/prettyplease)
   * Excellent work by David Tolnay
   * Pioneered the ability to build a tool like this from crates.io with stable rust